-- · Ignition timing control - Electric current flow to ignition primary coil control
+- Ignition timing control - Electric current flow to ignition primary coil control

 These controls are performed by the Electronic (Engine) Control Module (ECM).
-ECM judges the engine condition by using signals from various sensors, selects the most suitable electric current flow time and ignition timing for that engine condition from among those prestored in its momory and turns ON and OFF the primary current of the ignition coil.
+ECM judges the engine condition by using signals from various sensors, selects the most suitable electric current flow time and ignition timing for that engine condition from among those prestored in its memory and sends an ignition signal to the igniter (power unit).